 My chiropractor spent a lot of time massaging and stripping the muscle to release the tension.
 As the tension released, there was less pressure on the sciatic nerve, which translated into pain relief.

 Now for the Experiment

 When I was “healed,” my chiropractor told me there was a good chance my sciatica would flare up again.
 If it did I should follow the regimen we used of 10 days of anti-inflammatory drugs (ibuprofen), stretching and targeted exercises.
 If I felt it wasn’t getting better I should return to him for a “tune-up.”

 When the symptoms started up again, I began taking ibuprofen.
 I hated taking it before and I didn’t want to take it again.
 I decided to perform a bit of a risky experiment.
 The experiment wasn’t risky to my health; it was risky to my comfort level.
 I decided not to take ibuprofen.
 I opted for a more natural alternative, White Willow Bark (standardized).

-White Willow Bark contains an anti inflammation substance called salicin, which helps to relieve lower back pain.
+White Willow Bark contains an anti-inflammation substance called salicin, which helps to relieve lower back pain.
 Salicin is the basis for aspirin.
-Since salicin is absorbed through the intestines and not the stomach, it doesn’t cause the stomach upset that aspirin and ibuprofen does.
+Since salicin is absorbed through the intestines and not the stomach, it doesn’t cause the stomach upset that aspirin and ibuprofen do.